Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 Pests, pathogens, and diseases will always exist.
 But they don't have to destroy your crops or your profitability.
 When you shift from symptomatic farming to foundational health, you stop being a victim and start being a manager of resilient systems.

 It begins with soil chemistry.
 It's powered by soil biology.
+It is expressed through a two-tier plant immune system and a phyllosphere microbiome that modern science has now fully characterized.
 And it's available to every farmer willing to think differently.

-The question isn't whether foundational health farming works - the results speak for themselves.
+The question isn't whether foundational health farming works — the results speak for themselves, and the mechanism is no longer in dispute.
 The question is whether you're ready to make the shift.

 Nature has the answers.
 We just need to create the conditions.